Old-school Brooklyn pizzeria w/ a legendary thin & crispy crust. Often called the best slice in NYC.

-Customers overwhelmingly praise this pizzeria for its exceptional, classic New York-style pizza, often calling it the best they've ever had.
-Many highlight the thin, crispy crust and the perfect sauce-to-cheese ratio.
+Customers overwhelmingly praise Luigi's for its exceptional New York-style pizza, frequently calling it the best slice they've ever had.
+The thin, crispy crust and flavorful sauce are consistently highlighted as standouts.

 Important Note

-One Reddit user noted that the Luigi's listed on Seamless might not be the original location.
-Another user mentioned that the original Luigi's is cash only.
+One user noted that the Luigi's listed on Seamless may not be the original location.
+Additionally, one comment indicated that the supreme pie is only made once a day and may sell out.
+Another user mentioned that they are cash only.

 Positive"This user recommended trying Luigi's on 21st Street and 5th Avenue if the original poster was still in the general area."